captionpoint/captionpoint-plays/FIRST-LADY-TV.md

 ---

 ## WALTER:
 Well, I mean, you do what you think is best, of course.

+---

-But, right now  You have enough to deal with being associated with this one.
+But, right now  you have enough to deal with being associated with this one.

 ---